"HOW TO ACHIEVE WORLD PEACE"

 Here is a list of near-absolutes which are close enough to being absolutes that they should be treated as such:

 1. All men (and women) are created equal (in a political sense).
+2. The basic physical needs of all people are essentially the same: continuous sources of air, water, food, shelter, space, heat and light.

 3. The basic social and mental needs of all people are: being treated with respect, privacy, social communication, education, and understanding of life.